Updated for 2018

 Changes to wear and tear allowance

-After its announcement in the Autumn Statement last year, 2016 saw the introduction of a major change to if and how landlords can receive reimbursements for the cost of wear and tear.
-As of April this year, landlords can only claim for wear and tear costs they have actually incurred.
+After its announcement in the Autumn Statement in 2015, 2016 saw the introduction of a major change to if and how landlords can receive reimbursements for the cost of wear and tear.
+As of April 2016, landlords can only claim for wear and tear costs they have actually incurred.

 As things stood before, landlords were allowed to deduct an annual allowance for wear and tear from their taxable profits.
 Now you will have to provide itemised receipts if you wish to have the costs deducted from your tax.

 The government’s website has an overview of the changes, stating “The relief given will be for the cost of a like-for-like, or nearest modern equivalent, replacement asset, plus any costs incurred in disposing of, or less any proceeds received for, the asset being replaced.”

 How to calculate wear and tear - the Replacement Relief